Charged particle motion and radiation in strong electromagnetic fields: Experiments

 \subsection{With high-energy photons}

 Probing regions of strong electromagnetic field with high-energy photons, rather than electrons as described in the previous sections, has certain advantages.
 As they are uncharged, photons do not undergo ponderomotive scattering~\cite{gaponov.jetp.1958,kibble.prl.1966,quesnel.pre.1998, narozhny.jetp.2000}, which can prevent electrons penetrating to the point of highest intensity~\cite{fedotov.pra.2014,blackburn.rmpp.2020}, or radiation reaction, which reduces the energy and so the quantum parameter~\cite{yakimenko.prl.2019, blackburn.njp.2019, baumann.ppcf.2019}.
-Moreover, a number of interesting effects dependent on laser shape is predicted for Breit-Wheeler pair production initiated by external high energy photons \cite{krajewska.pra.2014, titov.prl.2012, titov.pra.2013, titov.epjd.2020}.
-Simulations show, for example, that it is easier to initiate a pair cascade in two counterpropagating lasers by seeding with a photon than an electron, of the same energy~\cite{tang.pra.2014}.
+Moreover, {signals of Breit-Wheeler pair production can be highly sensitive to the laser pulse shape and duration in the nonlinear regime~\cite{krajewska.pra.2014, titov.prl.2012, titov.pra.2013, titov.epjd.2020}.} Simulations show, for example, that it is easier to initiate a pair cascade in two counterpropagating lasers by seeding with a photon than an electron, of the same energy~\cite{tang.pra.2014}.

 Photons with the desired, GeV-scale, energies can be obtained from multi-GeV electrons in several ways~\cite{albert.ppcf.2016}.
 One attractive method is bremsstrahlung of an electron beam in a high-$Z$ target, because photons with energies comparable to the electron itself may be generated.
 (Alternative laser-based concepts have been proposed as well: see \cref{sec:RadiationGeneration}).
-Denoting the fractional photon energy $f = \hbar \omega' / (\gamma m c^2)$, where $\gamma$ is the Lorentz factor of the incident electron, and expressing the thickness $X$ of the target as a fraction $x$ of the \emph{radiation length} $X_0$, the photon energy spectrum is, for thin targets $x \ll 1$~\cite{tsai.rmp.1974}
+Denoting the fractional photon energy $f = \hbar \omega' / (\gamma m c^2)$, where $\gamma$ is the Lorentz factor of the incident electron, and expressing the thickness $X$ of the target as a fraction $x$ of the \emph{radiation length} $X_0$, the photon energy spectrum {per incident electron} is, for thin targets $x \ll 1$~\cite{tsai.rmp.1974}

 and for moderately thick targets, $0.5 \lesssim x \lesssim 2$,